gnsmrky/pytorch-fast-neural-style-for-web/docs/README.md

    - _So no re-training is needed!_
    - The original `TransformerNet` network is still being used for training.
 All training process reamins the same as the original repo.

-## A quick summary of ops between frameworks:
+## A quick summary of ops between frameworks
 |PyTorch op (`torch.nn`) |Exported ONNX op<br/>(ONNXRuntime or WinML)|ONNX.js v0.1.3 op|ONNX.js v0.1.4 op|
 |:--:|:--:|:--:|:--:|
 |`InstanceNorm2d`|`InstanceNormalization`| not supported | &nbsp; Only `cpu`&nbsp;backend <br/> (`wasm`&nbsp;has&nbsp;[issue #102](https://github.com/Microsoft/onnxjs/issues/102)) |